-In an unrelated story, members of the Hart family were in attendance for RAW that night, patriarch Stu, oldest sons Smith and Bruce and daughters Diana and Ellie).
+In an unrelated story, members of the Hart family were in attendance for RAW that night, most notably patriarch Stu, oldest son Bruce, and Diana.
 Martha, the widow of Owen Hart, said that it would be "disgusting" if any member of the family showed up considering she was in litigation with the WWF.
-The appearances of some of the Hart family members drove a wedge in the family, including Martha who did not speak to Stu or Helen again until just prior to Helen’s death.

-14 years ago today, NWA announces via press release that Dan Severn has been stripped of the NWA World Heavyweight Championship.
-The press release in part:
+14 years ago today, NWA announces via press release that Dan Severn has been stripped of the NWA World Heavyweight Championship due to a conflict in his schedule that prohibited him from appearing at the first NWA-TNA show in June.
+The press release:

 "We regret that Dan Severn could not change his schedule to appear on the first NWA-TNA Pay Per View," said NWA President Jim Miller.
 "Dan Severn represented the NWA well during his two reigns as champion and proved with his difficult decision that he is truly a man of his word who could not honorably cancel a previous booking even if it meant losing the NWA World Heavyweight title.
 We look forward to having a new NWA World Heavyweight Champion crowned in Huntsville on 6/19/02."